Lumenetix Management Team:

 Member of the Board; Managing Director, Peninsula Ventures

 Mr. Ennis is a co-founder and Managing Director of Peninsula Ventures, an early stage IT venture fund.
-Over his 20+ year venture career, he has invested in dozens of early stage technology companies.
-He currently serves on the board of several private and public companies.
+Over his 20+-year venture career, he has invested in dozens of early stage technology companies.
+He currently serves on the board of several private companies.
 Prior to Peninsula Ventures, he served as Managing Director for the US office of Thompson Clive & Partners, a London-based venture firm.

 Mr. Ennis holds an MBA from The Anderson School at UCLA and an AB in Economics and Political Science from Stanford University.
 Greg is also a Director and past President of the Stanford University Department of Athletics (DAPER) Investment Fund.